IBM Product Briefing

 - Intelligent configuration-based tooling to enable users to quickly connect data across environments.

-- Ability to integrate apps and automate copying and synchronization of data between on-premises and cloud-based applications without worrying about mismatched sources, formats and standards.
+- Ability to integrate apps and automate copying and synchronisation of data between on-premises and cloud-based applications without worrying about mismatched sources, formats and standards.

-- Ability to recognize events and take appropriate action across your IT ecosystem in an automated fashion.
+- Ability to recognise events and take appropriate action across your IT ecosystem in an automated fashion.

 - Ability to access, transform and combine data across all enterprise applications, databases and systems to expose data assets as APIs.

 Some features of IBM App Connect Enterprise have specific requirements, such as a specific mode of operation or the availability of an additional product, such as a database or access to IBM MQ.
 Additional terms and conditions also apply to the use of some IBM App Connect Enterprise features, including the requirement for other product licenses.

 Building API.
 Deliver engaging customer experiences by connecting customer, product and other data from across multiple systems, then transforming it and exposing it as APIs.

 Act on Events.
 Capture new events contextually and in near real-time.
 Build workflows to orchestrate the right follow-on actions, to immediately react to new events and provide an ideal customer experience even as needs shift.

 Data Integration.
 Move data between traditional enterprise systems and newer cloud-based applications despite varying architectures and data schemes.
 Securely connect all endpoints, from databases to packaged apps.